rashidwassan/today-i-learned/blockchain/ethereum.md

 - In December 2013, the whitepaper of Ehtereum was published.
 - The paper states that the Bitcoin was very simple system, much more can be done with blockchain.
 - The term 'Smart Contract' was first coined.
+- Visit rinkeby-faucet.com to request 0.001 ehter in Rinkeby Test network your MetaMask's wallet.

 ### What is Ethereum?